The Tax Gap is the difference between what taxpayers owe and what they pay.

 We take a comprehensive approach to address the tax gap by using strategic planning, technology, education and outreach, effective enforcement, and partnerships with other state agencies.

-Below are some of the steps we are taking to reduce the tax gap:
+Below are some of the efforts we are taking to reduce the tax gap:

-- Increasing the department’s compliance efforts through better use of existing data.
+- Increase our compliance efforts through better use of existing data.

-- Expanding partnerships with other government agencies to enhance compliance efforts.
+- Partner with other government agencies to enhance compliance efforts.